-- Our analysis of the UK startup market revealed that it sees an average annual growth rate of 28%.
+- The UK startup market sees an average annual growth rate of 28%.

-- Our research shows that a diverse portfolio of at least 50 companies stands a greater chance of replicating market growth, while minimising risk.
+- A diverse portfolio of at least 50 companies stands a greater chance of replicating market growth.

-- We build you a portfolio of more than 50 promising startups across all industry sectors.
-Our wide network of super angels means we get access to the best deals around, earlier.
+- Our network of super angels means we get access to the best deals around.

-- After three years, eligible investors can claim generous EIS tax reliefs.
+- Eligible investors can claim generous EIS tax reliefs.

 - We target returns of £3.50 on each £1 invested.